Meta-learning Optimizers for Communication-Efficient Learning: Experiments

+In their recent work,~\cite{douillard2024diloco} proposes DiLoCo, a new algorithm for the low-communication datacenter training of LLMs.
+They use AdamW as the client side optimizer and Nesterov momentum to aggregate worker deltas, allowing scaling to $H=2000$ local steps.
+However, they show that the step-to-loss improvement from using more local steps diminishes for $H>100$.
+While our experiments show that LAgg-A and LOpt-A can improve the efficiency of local SGD for up to $H=16$ steps, increasing H further will eventually become limited due to using SGD as the client-side optimizer.
+However, LAgg-A and LOpt-A are orthogonal to the choice of client-side optimizer and could easily be combined with AdamW on the client side to enable training with very large $H$ values at increased efficiency compared to DiLoCo.

-\subsection{Outer loop generalization}
+\subsection{Outer Loop Generalization}

-Following conventions in the learned optimization literature \citep{velo, metz2022practical} our focus in this work has been demonstrating the efficient convergence of the learned optimizer.
-Thus in our experiments, the outer loop of the meta-learning problem (see equation in section~\ref{sec:l2o_loss}) evaluates the training data.
-In this section, we demonstrate that we can also obtain strong performance on the validation data using our learned optimizer.
-Figure~\ref{fig:valid-exp} plots the training loss (left) and test loss (right) of our learned optimizers trained using the validation loss objective and baselines tuned using validation loss.
-We observe a similar trend with respect to training loss for LAgg-A: it improves convergence across the board when compared to baseline models.
-On the test loss plot, LAgg-A converges significantly faster than other baselines reaching a test loss around iteration $200$ that baselines only reach after $600$ iterations of training.
-We believe this strength of LAgg-A is attributable to the meta-training objective that weights the validation loss from any iteration equally, encouraging LAgg-A to immediately decrease the loss.
+Following conventions in the learned optimization literature~\citep{velo, metz2022practical} our focus in this work has been demonstrating the efficient convergence of the learned optimizer.
+Thus in our experiments, the outer loop of the meta-learning problem (see equation in \cref{sec:l2o_loss}) evaluates the training data.
+In this section, we demonstrate that we can also obtain strong performance on the validation data using our learned optimizer. \Cref{fig:valid-exp} reports the test loss of learned optimizers meta-trained using the validation loss objective and baselines tuned using validation loss on 3-Layer MLP ImageNet (\cref{fig:valid-exp-a}) and 2-Layer MLP FMNIST (\cref{fig:valid-exp-b}).
+We observe similar trends to our training loss plots (\cref{fig:main,fig:h-exp,fig:k-exp}).
+In~\cref{fig:valid-exp-a}, we observe that both LAgg-A and LOpt-A converge significantly faster and obtain lower final test loss than the baselines.
+In~\cref{fig:valid-exp-b}, LAgg-A and LOpt-A converge faster than other baselines reaching a test loss around iteration $200$ that baselines only reach after $600$ iterations of training.
+While both plots show similar relative trends between our learned optimizers and the baselines, we note that they represent distinct scenarios: in~\cref{fig:valid-exp-a} the model is far from convergence, while in~\cref{fig:valid-exp-a} the model converges and is close to overfitting.
+Our learned optimizers handle both situations gracefully.